 Quite often, these business units will already have resources in place to manage internal communication.
-In this case, it’s important to work alongside them (not from a hierarchical perspective) so they are connected to the overall communication coming from the center of the organization.
+In this case, it’s important to work alongside them (not from a hierarchical perspective).
+Ideally, they will be connected to the overall communication coming from the center of the organization.

 These roles are pivotal to the success of internal communications and therefore quite senior.
-In line with an internal communication manager role, 7-10 years’ experience would be ideal.
+In line with an internal communication manager role, 7–10 years of experience would be ideal.

 Internal Communications Channels Coordinator